drivendataorg/scipy_proceedings/papers/drivendata/main.md

 * **Blank filtering**: Zamba can be used to [filter blank camera trap videos](https://drivendata.co/blog/zamba-remove-blanks) using probabilistic classifications, saving researchers significant time and storage costs.
 Researchers can adjust [probability thresholds](https://drivendata.co/blog/zamba-choose-threshold) based on their priorities—setting conservative thresholds to avoid losing any animal videos, or more aggressive ones to maximize blank video removal.

 * **Targeted species search**: Zamba can be used to identify videos containing specific species of interest by sorting videos in descending order of probability for the target species.
 [Targeted search](https://drivendata.co/blog/zamba-target-search) saves researchers significant time and allows them to get more value out of camera trap data.
 Even with an imperfect model, researchers can focus on high confidence predictions overall or high confidence predictions within specific labels.
-Targeted search also enables collaboration between research groups, as one team's bycatch becomes another team's primary data source.
+Targeted search also enables collaboration between research groups, as one team's bycatch can become another team's primary data source.

 * **Custom models**: Custom models trained on user-provided data support use in new habitats or with different species.
 They can also be used to train site-specific models, which can yield more accurate predictions even if the species labels overlap with existing models, or [improve classification of rare species](https://drivendata.co/blog/zamba-find-takahe).
 We recommend users first evaluate existing pretrained models before investing in custom training.
 When developing custom models, researchers should understand that the amount of data needed depends greatly on the specific data and use case, so we recommend an iterative approach.
 Label distribution in the training data will also affect model behavior: rare classes are harder for models to learn effectively, while balanced datasets may produce more false positives for genuinely rare species in deployment.